THOMASELOVE/431-2018-project/README.md

 # 431-2018-project

-Materials for the Fall 2018 431 Course Project
+Materials for the Fall 2018 431 Course Project will arrive soon.